puppetlabs/puppet-docs/source/puppet/6.0/configuration.md

 - *Default*: $vardir/bucket

-### ca

-Whether the master should function as a certificate authority.

-- *Default*: true

 ### ca_name

-The name to use the Certificate Authority certificate.
-This setting is deprecated and will be replaced by one in Puppet Server's configs in Puppet 6.
+The name to use for the Certificate Authority certificate.

 - *Default*: Puppet CA: $certname